 On April 18th 1943, 97 Squadron (RAF) arrived at neighbouring RAF Bourn – but would be split over several sites.
 A detachment was based here are Gransden, whilst two other detachments were located at Graveley and Oakington.
 97 would go onto to gain notoriety for the disastrous ‘Black Thursday’ (See RAF Bourn) operation that took the lives of many of its crews.
 97 Sqn would undertake many bombing operations staying here for a year, departing Gransden Lodge on 18th April 1944, a year to the day of their arrival.

 April 1943 would be a busy time for Gransden.
 On the 19th, a day after 97 Sqn’s arrival, 405 Squadron (RCAF) would arrive, bringing with them Halifax IIs.
-Formed on April 23rd 1941, 405 would fly with 6 Group until their arrival here at Gransden.
+Formed on April 23rd 1941, 405 would fly with 6 Group, at RAF Leeming, until their arrival here at Gransden.
 Adopted by the people of Vancouver, it would be the first Canadian unit to serve with Bomber Command.

 405 Sqn’s entry into the Pathfinder Group brought more experience and skill.
 Participating in the both the ‘1000 bomber raid’ on Cologne and conducting temporary operations with Coastal Command, 405 had seen a number of different operational conditions.
 Initially bringing Halifax IIs, they would take on the Lancaster I and III only four months later.
 405 Squadron would be the first unit to fly the Canadian built Lancaster – named ‘The Ruhr Express’, KB700 would be the first production model Mk.
 X.